 Foundry will also offer service-level commitments for instance uptime and on-calendar engineering support.
 Rentals will be based on dedicated compute units with three-month or one-year commitments; running an individual model instance will require a specific number of compute units.

 It seems, though, that the service-level commitment should not be treated as a fixed-price contract.
-For now, it would be safe to assume that the price covers only access to a certain model on the dedicated capacity “with full control over the model configuration and performance profile”, as we can read on the product brief screenshots.
+For now, it’s safe to assume the price covers only access to a model with dedicated capacity and “full control over its configuration and performance”, according to the product brief screenshots.

 The prices of tokens in the new models were not announced in the product brief.
 In the official OpenAI documentation update from March 1, though, we could read that the GPT-3.5 Turbo comes at 1/10th of the cost of the GPT-3 Davinci model — which gives us $0,002 per 1k tokens in GPT-3.5 Turbo.